Team

 Expand role-based permissions as workflows evolve

-This experience shaped how I think about AI, systems design, and workflow augmentation in complex environments.
+This experience also shaped how I think about AI, systems design, and workflow augmentation in complex environments.
+However, I found that without strong UX direction:

 AI-generated interfaces quickly became cluttered